Last Updated on July 22, 2021 by Theodore Spaulding

 Hi, I’m Ted Spaulding.
 I’m an Atlanta personal injury trial lawyer and I am the founder here at Spaulding Injury Law.

-So this question is the root of a large misconception that I’m constantly having to deal with with clients.
-It’s understandable why there’s this misconception, but it’s a real important one to understand and to get right.
-So the misconception is that after you’ve been injured, because of someone else’s fault, that they’re going to pay for my medical treatment as i go along.
+So this question is the root of a large misconception that I’m constantly having to deal with clients.
+It’s understandable why there’s this misconception, but it’s a really important one to understand and to get right.
+So the misconception is that after you’ve been injured, because of someone else’s fault, that they’re going to pay for my medical treatment as I go along.
 It just makes sense.
 It’s reinforced by insurance.
 Oh, you know, I was in a car wreck and, of course, their insurance will pay for my treatment.
 That’s not how it works, ladies and gentlemen.
-It is not a pay as you go kind of system.
+It is not a pay-as-you-go kind of system.

 What I tell people is this is a reimbursement system.
 The law sets it up where the plaintiff, who has been injured, ultimately has to figure out how to pay for their medical treatment as they go along.
 So no, you are not going to have the at-fault party’s insurance pay for your treatment as you go along.
 You got to get the treatment, incur the damages, and then get reimbursed from their insurance company for those medical costs.
 So key to remember, because we’ve got a lot of medical providers out there that are telling folks that no, can’t take health insurance, the at-fault party’s auto insurance will pay for it.
 No, doesn’t work that way, folks.
 It just does not happen.